 Seller: PBShop.store UK, Fairford, GLOS, United Kingdom

 Paperback.
-Condition: new.
-Paperback.
+Condition: New.
 An influential part in laying the foundation of the NHS, The Citadel is a moving story of tragedy, triumph and redemption.When newly qualified doctor Andrew Manson takes up his first post in a Welsh mining community, the young Scot brings with him a bagful of idealism and enthusiasm.
 Both are soon strained to the limit as Andrew discovers the reality of performing operations on a kitchen table and washing in a scullery, of unspeakable sanitation, of common infantile cholera and enteritis.
-There are no X-rays, no ambulances nothing to combat the disease and poverty.
-It isnt long before Andrews outspokenness and determination make him enemies as well as winning him friends, and the love of an idealistic schoolteacher.
+There are no X-rays, no ambulances - nothing to combat the disease and poverty.
+It isn't long before Andrew's outspokenness and determination make him enemies - as well as winning him friends, and the love of an idealistic schoolteacher.
 Riches that he risks losing when the fashionable, greedy world of London medicine claims him, with its private clinics, wealthy, spoilt patients and huge rewards.A classic saga by A J Cronin, one of the great masters of the genre, author of The Stars Look Down and Hatter's Castle.
-From the author of The Stars Look Down and The Citadel, and the creator of Dr Finlay's Casebook.
-Shipping may be from multiple locations in the US or from the UK, depending on stock availability.
-Seller Inventory # 9781447244554
+Seller Inventory # LU-9781447244554